-- 50. While the Front Street Farmers' Market does carry basic Commercial General Liability and Damage Insurance through Farmers' Markets Ontario, any additional insurance coverage is the responsibility of the individual vendor. - 51.
+- a.
+While the Front Street Farmers' Market does carry basic Commercial General Liability and Damage Insurance through Farmers' Markets Ontario, any additional insurance coverage is the responsibility of the individual vendor. - b.
+Any consumable product that is made in a commercial kitchen requires that a Certificate of Insurance is provided with the City of Quinte West and Farmers Market Ontario listed as additionally insured. - c.
 The City bears no responsibility for any vendor property at the Market.